selvaklnc/wmao/src/content/posts/email-automation-series.md

 ---

-That's where automation becomes your best friend, and LeadsLeap's **Email Series** feature, powered by SendSteed, makes it simple, powerful, and effective.
+That's where automation becomes your best friend, and LeadsLeap's **Email Series** feature, powered by <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>, makes it simple, powerful, and effective.

 In this chapter of Mastering [Digital Marketing](/digital-marketing-strategy) with LeadsLeap, we're diving into Email Series, what it is, why you need it, and how it helps you build stronger relationships with your subscribers while saving you loads of time.

 ![Master email automation with SendSteed's Email Series feature, schedule follow-ups, nurture leads, and convert subscribers into loyal customers effortlessly.](/assets/images/blog/email-series-automation.webp "Mastering Email Series: Automate Your Follow-Ups with SendSteed")

-SendSteed's Email Series lets you automate follow-ups and build stronger relationships with subscribers through consistent and targeted communication.
+<span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>'s Email Series lets you automate follow-ups and build stronger relationships with subscribers through consistent and targeted communication.

 Backed by Years of Proven Results in Email Marketing
 ----------------------------------------------------

 Email Series campaigns have been a cornerstone of digital marketing for over a decade.
 Industry leaders, including content marketers, affiliate professionals, and online educators, consistently use automated sequences to increase engagement, conversions, and brand trust.

-LeadsLeap's SendSteed platform, designed by internet marketing experts, simplifies this process while giving you the same powerful automation tools that top marketers rely on.
+<span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> platform, designed by internet marketing experts, simplifies this process while giving you the same powerful automation tools that top marketers rely on.

 What is an Email Series?
 ------------------------